A stool (feces) sample can provide doctors with valuable information about what's

-Your child shouldn't urinate into the container.
-If possible, have your child
+Your child shouldn't urinate into the container, and if possible, should empty

-empty his or her bladder before a bowel movement so the stool sample isn't diluted
+his or her bladder before a bowel movement.

-The stool should be placed into clean, dry plastic jars with screw-cap lids.
-Your
+The stool should be collected into a clean, dry plastic jar with a screw-cap lid.

-the stool should be brought to the lab within a few hours.
+For best results, the stool should be brought to the lab right away because C.

 What to Expect

-When the sample arrives at the laboratory, a technician smears stool samples on
+When the sample arrives at the laboratory, a technician tests the stool for C.

 Getting the Results

-In general, the result of the stool culture is reported within 24 to 48 hours.
+In general, the results of the C. difficile toxin stool test are reported

 No risks are associated with collecting stool samples.